 TAKE YOUR B.S.ED.
 ENGLISH ADVISING QUIZ!

 Test your program knowledge by taking the quiz below that asks you about general education and your English major.
-Answers can be found in the English Majors' Forum!
+Answers can be found at the end of this handbook.

 General Education & General Advising